Alrighty! Who’s excited to talk user manuals?

-If you’re anything like me, then you agree that documenting processes & systems is essential for any nonprofit.
-And yet, end-user documentation (like manuals or guides) often falls to the wayside.
+Look, I get it.
+But if you’re like me, then you agree that documenting processes & systems is essential for any nonprofit.
+It’s just a matter of finding the time to do it.

-But user documentation is worth its weight in gold.
-It can spare us unnecessary meetings, empower staff to seek their own answers, and it’s a darn good skill to have!
-It can even be crucial to sustaining all that data work, should you & your org part ways.
+Not to mention, it’s a darn good skill to have.
+And it’s crucial to sustaining your work, should you & your org part ways.

 How to Create a Solid User Manual for your Org